bkrem/react-nft-gallery/README.md

 requests to their [`/assets` endpoint](https://docs.opensea.io/reference/getting-assets).
 By default, `react-nft-gallery` can now only fetch the first 20 assets for any provided `ownerAddress`.

-The gallery's full capabilities are available by passing an OpenSea API key as the `openseaApiKey` prop.
+The gallery's full capabilities are available by passing an OpenSea API key as the `openseaApiKey` prop, or by [using a custom API endpoint](#using-a-custom-api-endpoint).

 To request an API key, please consult the [API key form on the OpenSea docs](https://docs.opensea.io/reference/request-an-api-key).